talhrmn/simplifiedWordle/README.md

 2. Install dependencies ("npm install").

-3. Start the development server ("npm start"):
+3. Start the development server ("npm run dev"):

 4. Open localhost to view the game in your browser.